thewtex/thesis/plaque_strain/plaque_strain.rst

 As previously mentioned, restriction of a matching-block's search region as finer levels in the pyramid are explored can increase the robustness of tracking.
-For the results explored in this chapter, a simple linear function was applied the search region size from the coarsest level to the finest level.
+For the results explored in this chapter, a simple linear function was applied to reduce the search region size from the coarsest level to the finest level.
 The value of these parameters is shown in |displacement_sequence_options|.
 The search region size is expressed as a factor of the matching-block size, and it is greater than 1.
 Note that even if the search region factor was specified to be